 - Pixel 5 vs. Pixel 4a: How Google's phones stand apart

-- Just in: New Chromecast with Google TV fully revealed in hands-on video
+- New Chromecast with Google TV fully revealed in hands-on video

 There aren't many surprises here if you've been following along with the rumors for either phone.
 The Pixel 5 images show a phone with minimal bezels, all but confirming that Google has ditched the sensors supporting the Motion Sense feature that required a chunky top bezel on the Pixel 4.
 You'll also see that Google has adopted a punch hole cut-out for the front camera on the Pixel 5, similar to what it already did with the Pixel 4a released last month.